MakieOrg/Website/src/blogposts/makie-showcases/post.md

 ## [Comodo](https://github.com/COMODO-research/Comodo.jl)

 Comodo.jl is a Julia package for computational (bio)mechanics and computational design.
 Comodo offers a range of geometry processing methods.
 This included CAD-like operations such as extrusion, revolution, and lofting.
 Furthermore it offers various surface and volumetric meshing methods, which can be combined with finite element analysis.
-Together this provides a powerful set of tools allowing users to create frameworks for parameterised and automated design and design optimisation.
-Comodo is currently being extended with image-based modelling methods, such that users may segment medical image data to create surface and volumetric meshes, e.g. for finite element analysis based medical device design optimisation.
+Together this provides a powerful set of tools allowing users to create frameworks for parameterized and automated design and design optimization.
+Comodo is currently being extended with image-based modelling methods, such that users may segment medical image data to create surface and volumetric meshes, e.g. for finite element analysis based medical device design optimization.

 ![](https://github.com/COMODO-research/Comodo_data_docs/raw/main/img_anim/comodo_snippets.gif)